marknakajima/marknakajima/README.md

 ### About me

 Hi my name is Mark.
-Designer, SEO guy and full stack developer living in Los Angeles.
+Designer, Full Stack Developer and SEO guru living in Los Angeles.
+Being creative, writing code and applying marketing tactics in web development is my passion.

 ### Tech Stack